-The BEST gluten-free waffles recipe made with basic pantry ingredients.
+The BEST easy gluten free waffles recipe made with basic pantry ingredients.
 This easy and amazing recipe yields perfectly crispy yet moist and fluffy waffles!

 Sometimes we all just need a really, really ridiculously good waffle.